 STEP 3: Bake and Serve

-Bake for 12-15 minutes until light golden on the top.
 Serve with fresh cream and strawberries.

-3 Ingredient Yogurt Scones
+3 Ingredient Yogurt Scones Recipe

 Ingredients

-- 2 Cups Self Rising Flour If you don't have self rising flour, add 1 teaspoon of baking powder
+- 2 Cups Self rising flour If you don't have self rising flour, add 1 teaspoon of baking powder

-- ¾ Cup Butter
+- ¾ Cup Salted butter

-- ¾ Cup Plain yogurt
+- ¾ Cup Plain full-fat yogurt

 Instructions

-- Preheat oven to 320F (170C)
+- Preheat oven to 400 degrees F

 - In a large mixing bowl, mix flour and butter together with your fingers until the mixture resembles fine breadcrumbs